 Donuts.
 Made of vegetables.
-Veggie donuts.
+Veggie donut.
 Yes, Virginia, this is very real–and very doable, assuming you have the time and inclination to make and play with dough.
 Your child surely does–why not make an afternoon of it by making the recipe together?

 The origin of this creation is also very real: they’re known in Peru and Chile as picarones.
 There, sweet potato and squash form the dough (see Adapt section); the donuts are immensely sweet due to the molasses-y dipping sauce poured over them.
 To speed the process up and maintain your sanity, we have simplified the preparation process to get you to goodness with the least amount of ingredients (i.e., ready-to-go pumpkin puree) and stress possible; we’ve also eliminated refined sugar from the dough and dipping sauce.
 Given how soft, velvety, and naturally sweet they already are, you’ll hardly notice.